cs109/2014/pages/syllabus.md

 #### Labs

-Lectures are supplemented by weekly 60- to 90-minute labs led by the teaching fellows or guest lecturers.
-Labs are an important aspect of the course, as we will supplement material from lectures with examples, discuss programming environments (e.g., iPython), and teach you important skills (e.g., linear regression).
-Lab topics are announced in the schedule.
+Lectures are supplemented by labs led by the teaching fellows or guest lecturers.
+The labs are meant to supplement material from lectures with examples and discuss programming environments (e.g., iPython).

 #### Project